Code-Institute-Submissions/Gymshop/testing.md

-Initially this would have been the first project I wanted to use Unit tests to do my testing for me.
-Unfortunately my coding abilities for production are better than my coding abilities for testing.

-I had to fall back on my old-school technique of manual testing everything.
+My initial plan was to use Unit Testing for the first time during my project work, in order to do the testing for me.
+However, given that my production coding abilities are stronger and more robust than my testing coding abilities, I decided that it would be much more appropriate to utilise the old-school technique of manual testing.

 ---
 # Content